 If we have a program that fits your needs, we will automatically enroll you in the program and send you information.
 If you decide not to participate, please notify us and we will withdraw you.
-If you have any questions about this program.
+If you have any questions about this program, please notify us and we will withdraw you.
+If you have any questions about this program, please contact Member Services.